 The interior is bolstered with four-way adjustable Sport Seats Plus as standard, however, weight-saving 18-way Sport Seats Plus or carbon-fibre full bucket seats can be optionally added.
 The seats are said to save about 11 kg of weight.
 Features such as a stopwatch on the dash, digital stopwatch in the instrument cluster as well as a Lap Trigger come with the optional Chrono Package.
 For those with an even higher racetrack penchant, there’s also an optional Clubsport Package that adds the obligatory roll cage.

 We are simply champing at the bit to get behind the wheel, which will likely only be in the first quarter of 2022, but one thing's for sure, it will be quite the scintillating, visceral driving experience we've come to expect of the purist 911.
-Local order books will be opened at the end of March 2021, when pricing will also be made available.
+Local order books will be opened at the end of March 2021, with a starting price of R3 109 000.
 First deliveries are expected in Mzansi in the fourth quarter of 2021.